misskey-dev/misskey/docs/setup.en.md

 *(optional)* Generating VAPID keys
 ----------------------------------------------------------------
 If you want to enable ServiceWorker, you need to generate VAPID keys:
-Unless you have set your global node_modules location elsewhere, you need to run this in root.
+Unless you have set your global node_modules location elsewhere, you need to run this as root.

 ``` shell
 npm install web-push -g